rogeruiz/srht-figsay/README.md

-This repository contains code which builds a Nix derivation for a custom Shell script which leverages `fd`, `ripgrep`, & `figlet` to aid in creating custom text output of Figlet fonts with provided text.
+This repository contains code which builds a Nix derivation for a custom Shell script which leverages `fd`, `ripgrep`, & `figlet` to aid in creating custom text output of FIGlet fonts with provided text.

 ## Usage